shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-trigger.md

 }
 ```

-We already have Aware interfaces, but if you want to use the custom data that is not available, you can define a new Aware interface and a Storer respective.
+We already have Aware interfaces, but if you want to use the custom data that is not available, you can define a new Aware interface and a Storer respectively.

 ```php
 <?php declare(strict_types=1);